 When the founders discovered referrals taking place organically, they decided to lean into the dynamic by introducing a referral program.
-The model of the program is unique.
+The model of the progra673m is unique.
 The company is committed to paying $0.50 for each hour billed to a user that came to the platform through a referral—indefintely.

 The referral program quickly became one of FreeeUp’s best growth channels.
 It also generated some visibility in relevant media.

-Since then, Gillivan says FreeeUp has diversified their marketing mix.
+Since then, Gillivan says FreeeUp has diversified its marketing mix.
 Now, they focus on building relationships with e-commerce and marketing influencers and honing their content marketing and SEO strategies.
 In terms of marketing opportunities, Gillivan thinks there is a channel many entrepreneurs neglect to take full advantage of.

 —One of the most impactful marketing strategies for us has been to be featured in podcasts within the niche industries we target.
 We definitely did not expect that to be as useful as it has been.
 I think there might be many other entrepreneurs that don’t take this channel as seriously as they perhaps should.